nocalhost/bookinfo/README.md

 This is a demo project for nocalhost.
 Bookinfo is from Istio samples(https://github.com/istio/istio/tree/master/samples/bookinfo).

 # Micro Services
-Bookinfo is a typical microservice architecture, which consists of 4 services:
+Bookinfo is a typical microservice architecture application, which consists of 4 services:

 - productpage(Request Entrance): https://github.com/nocalhost/bookinfo-productpage
 - reviews: https://github.com/nocalhost/bookinfo-reviews